 Professor Cassell teaches criminal procedure, crime victims' rights, criminal law, and related classes.
 He has also pubished numerous law review articles on criminal justice issues in journals such as the Stanford Law Review, the Michigan Law Review, the Harvard Journal of Law and Public Policy, the Journal of Criminal Law and Criminology.

 Professor Cassell has argued cases relating to crime victims' rights before the United States Supreme Court, the 4th, 5th, 6th, 7th, 8th, 10th, and D.C.
-Circuits, and the Utah Supreme Court.
+Circuits, the Utah Supreme Court, and various other courts around the country.